pure-data/externals-howto/README.rst

 -------------------

 To write a Pd external, a well-defined interface is needed.
-This is provided in the header file “m\_pd.h”.
+This is provided in header file “m\_pd.h”.

 ::